 When we’re sleeping, the brain replays the memories we’ve just made.
 It’s thought that this process is responsible for the strengthening of new information during sleep.
 One study showed that participants are more likely to start dreaming about playing Tetris if they’ve played during the day, and this was linked to a higher score when they played again the next day!

-With all this in mind, if your child’s appearing more tired as as exams draw near, it’s really important to prioritise their sleep to stand them in good stead for the upcoming challenges.
-While one good night’s sleep won’t suddenly make them remember everything they’ve been taught in the past year, prioritising it with a regular routine will really help with their learning, concentrating and remembering.
-Sleep is also really important for staying in a happy mood, and a well-rested teen will be more confident and resilient even as exam stress builds up.
+With all this in mind, if you get more tired as the school term goes on, it’s really important to prioritise your sleep to put you in the position to learn well (and stay happy).
+While one good night’s sleep won’t suddenly make you remember everything you’ve been taught in the past year, prioritising it with a regular routine will really help with your learning, concentrating and remembering.
+Sleep is also really important for staying in a happy mood, and when you’re well-rested, you’ll stay more confident and resilient even as exam stress builds up.

-While late-night cramming the night before might have worked with the odd school test, for national exams your teen needs to remember much more than they can learn this way.
+While late-night cramming the night before might have worked with the odd school test, for national exams you need to remember much more than you can learn this way.
 Once exams have started, panic-revising into the wee hours interferes with memory recall, concentration and, therefore, exam performance the next day.
-As well as that, the brain is less able to absorb new information late at night, so it’s doubly unhelpful!
+As well as that, the brain is less able to absorb new information late at night, so it’s doubly unhelpful.

-Even if your child is putting in the hours through the day, high stress can also interfere with sleep and get in the way of revision.
-If they work themselves into a tizz with worry, then tossing and turning at night can end up making them less able to concentrate and remember.
+Even if you’re putting in the hours through the day, high stress can also interfere with sleep and get in the way of revision.
+If you work yourself into a tizz with worry, then tossing and turning at night can end up making them less able to concentrate and remember.
 This can then lead to even more worry, and even less sleep!

 Here are our top tips for getting a good night’s sleep, every night:

 - Avoid caffeinated drinks after lunchtime, and stick to one a day if you can.

 - Switch off smartphones and laptops at least an hour before bed.
 This helps tell your brain it’s time to wind down.